 We have experienced significant growth since our founding in 2011.
-Revenue increased from \$249.5 million for 2018 to \$388.2 million for 2019 and to \$550.7 million in 2020.
+Revenue increased from \$99.4 million for 2016 to \$388.2 million for 2019 and from \$173.2 million for the first half of 2019 to \$256.7 million for the first half of 2020.
 Our historical rate of growth may not be sustainable or indicative of our future rate of growth.
-We believe that our continued growth in revenue, as well as our ability to improve or maintain margins and profitability, will depend upon, among other factors, our ability to address the challenges, risks and difficulties described elsewhere in this Part I, Item 1A, "Risk Factors" and the extent to which our various offerings grow and contribute to our results of operations.
+We believe that our continued growth in revenue, as well as our ability to improve or maintain margins and profitability, will depend upon, among other factors, our ability to address the challenges, risks and difficulties described elsewhere in this "Risk Factors" section and the extent to which our various offerings grow and contribute to our results of operations.
 We cannot provide assurance that we will be able to successfully manage any such challenges or risks to our future growth.
 In addition, our base of consumers may not continue to grow or may decline due to a variety of possible risks, including increased competition, changes in the regulatory landscape and the maturation of our business.
 Any of these factors could cause our revenue growth to decline and may adversely affect our margins and profitability.
 Failure to continue our revenue growth or improve margins would have a material adverse effect on our business, financial condition and results of operations.
 You should not rely on our historical rate of revenue growth as an indication of our future performance.